computational-cell-analytics/micro-sam/doc/faq.md

 ### 5. Can I use `micro_sam` on a CPU?
 Most other processing steps are very fast even on a CPU, the automatic segmentation step for the default Segment Anything models (typically called as the "Segment Anything" feature or AMG - Automatic Mask Generation) however takes several minutes without a GPU (depending on the image size).
 For large volumes and time-series, segmenting an object interactively in 3d / tracking across time can take a couple of seconds with a CPU (it is very fast with a GPU).
-> HINT: All the  videos have been created on CPU resources.
+> HINT: All the tutorial videos have been created on CPU resources.

 ### 6. I generated some segmentations from another tool, can I use it as a starting point in `micro_sam`?
 You can save and load the results from the `committed_objects` layer to correct segmentations you obtained from another tool (e.g. CellPose) or save intermediate annotation results.
-The results can be saved via `File` -> `Save Selected Layers (s) ...` in the napari menu-bar on top (see the  videos for details).
+The results can be saved via `File` -> `Save Selected Layers (s) ...` in the napari menu-bar on top (see the tutorial videos for details).
 They can be loaded again by specifying the corresponding location via the `segmentation_result` parameter in the CLI or python script (2d and 3d segmentation).
 If you are using an annotation tool you can load the segmentation you want to edit as segmentation layer and rename it to `committed_objects`.